 - Professor Michael Stein, Executive Director of the Harvard Law School Project on Disability;

-- Caitlyn Vaughn, Director of Learning and Professional Development
+- Caitlin Vaughn, Director of Learning and Professional Development at Goodwin

 Our takeaways from the panel follow.
 Lawyers, law students, and judges in Massachusetts can schedule a free and confidential consultation to discuss challenges, options, and more with one of our licensed therapists, practice advisors, or both — find more on scheduling here.